ebunoluwaogungbe-creator/Ebunjah-Portfolio/README.md

 # Hi, I’m Ebunjah Ogungbe 👋

-A Data Analyst passionate about transforming data into meaningful insights and impactful stories.
+I'm a Data Analyst passionate about transforming data into meaningful insights and impactful stories.

-I’m currently building my analytical and problem-solving skills through hands-on projects and continuous learning and sharing publicly on Linkedin and X, to become more job-ready in the data analytics field.
+Currently building my analytical and problem-solving skills through hands-on projects and continuous learning and sharing publicly on Linkedin and X, to become more job-ready in the data analytics field.

 ## 🛠️ Tools & Skills